Funding for retirement health coverage

 Retired members also pay premiums for group health care and dental coverage.

-In 2017, the plan offers retired members:
+The plan offers retired members:

 - Subsidized EHC premiums based on years of service